Shopping Guide

 Keep reusable pod hardware, pod packs, and matching pod families together here.
 Broad kits / mods and random replacement parts belong on different pages.

-Best use for this page
+Best use

 Use it when you already know you want a pod-style system and need a cleaner way into the exact family before choosing flavour, battery, or pod format.